Introduction

 First, We Need to Look at Investment Lineups

-tastytrade offers all those, plus closed-end funds and options on futures. tastytrade does not have OTC stocks, but Robinhood has a few.
+tastytrade has all five of these asset classes plus closed-end funds and options on futures. tastytrade doesn’t offer OTC stocks.
+Robinhood has a few of them.

 Winner: Tie